-3. EXPECTATIONS OF AN ACCREDITATED SCHOOL WHAT IS EXPECTED OF A SCHOOL IN ITS SELF-STUDY AND SELF-EVALUATION
+3. EXPECTATIONS OF AN ACCREDITATED SCHOOL

+3.1 WHAT IS EXPECTED OF A SCHOOL IN ITS SELF-STUDY AND SELF-EVALUATION

-- It is expected that the school will have experienced self-discovery during its self-study.
-Accreditation leaders need to be aware that self-study, properly done, produces a heuristic effect, a sense of self-discovery.
-There is release of new energy, a new sense of community and a stronger sense of mission.
-Although the heuristic effect is hard to define, it is more a quality of emotion than of logic. - In its Self-Study, the faculty ought to have discovered something; whether good or bad, the effects are the same.
-The process itself energizes and invigorates the faculty, and infuses it with a renewed sense of mission.
-An exploration into the very core of the school's foundation, is as though the faculty knows its school for the very first time.
-This in turn energizes the evaluators and tells them that the process is working properly.
-This may provide further insight into the adage of our "chazal": "Yogato Umotzoso Taamin (When one toils, one is sure to find, even beyond his expectations)." - Though difficult, at best, the Self-Study is expected to explore the experience that students have within the school.
-To detect the character of student experience within the school is in, some way, a revelation of the personality of the school. - The Self-Study is expected to explore the experience that students have within the school.
+• It is expected that the school will have experienced self-discovery during its self-study.
+Accreditation leaders need to be aware that self-study, properly done, produces a heuristic effect, a sense of self discovery.
+There is release of new energy, a new sense of community, and a stronger sense of mission.
+Although the heuristic effect is hard to define, it is more quality of emotion than of logic.

+• In its self-study, the faculty ought to have discovered something.
+Whether good or bad, the effects are the same.
+The process itself energizes and invigorates it, and infuses it with a renewed sense of mission.
+Having explored the school to its foundation, it is as if they know it for the first time.
+This in turn energizes the evaluators and tells then that they process is working properly.
+This may provide further insight into the adage of our "chazal": "Yogato Umotzoso Taamin (When the toils one is sure to find, even beyond his expectations)." • It is expected that the self-study will have explored the experience students have within the school.
+The academic dimensions, of a self-study are easily judged.
+One does not need to be a trained evaluator to recognize a report that has academic rigor.
+What is infinitely more difficult to detect is whether the self- study reached into the experience the students have of the school.